-Our aim within the subject is that Religious Education should provide pupils across The Raedwald Trust opportunities to learn details messages from religion and belief systems;
+Our aim within the subject is that Religious Education should provide pupils across The Raedwald Trust opportunities to learn details messages from religion and belief systems and about religion and belief systems;

 - > Develop the ability to reflect on the relevance of religion to contemporary moral and social issues within society. - > Enhance their own spiritual, moral, cultural and social development. - > Develop a positive attitude towards people who hold different values and beliefs. - > Acquire knowledge and understanding of Christianity and other principal world religions - > Develop an understanding of how beliefs affect the lives of believers and their wider communities (multi faith Britain/ wider world).